cloudflare/daphne/README.md

 ## Acknowledgements

-The name "Daphne" is credited to Cloudflare Research interns Tim Alberdingk Thijm and James Larisch, who came up with the mame independently.
+The name "Daphne" is credited to Cloudflare Research interns Tim Alberdingk Thijm and James Larisch, who came up with the name independently.